 What are Emergency Loans?

 UNC-Chapel Hill Emergency Loans are interest-free, short-term loans from the University to help enrolled students in need of temporary funds with emergency expenses.
-These provide short-term funding for living expenses, such as food, rent, books, childcare and more.
+In the event an emergency has arisen and you have exhausted other funding options these provide short-term funding for living expenses, such as food, rent, books, childcare and more.

 Currently enrolled students with emergencies requiring funding during the current term for living expenses are eligible to apply for emergency loans.
 However, emergency loans are not approved to pay University charges, such as tuition, which is considered a planned expense.

 - Emergency loans must be repaid by the due date.
 Due dates will never extend beyond the first day of the last month of the semester in which the loan is borrowed (December 1 or May 1).
 Emergency loans are available in the summer, but only to students who are enrolled in both summer sessions.